 Some glands make something that is released from the body — like saliva,

-you're a girl, the mammary glands in your breasts could someday make breast milk to
+the mammary glands in your breasts could someday make breast milk to feed a baby.

 Other glands release hormones (say: HOR-mones), which are substances inside your